Tuesday, 11 November 2014

 This just means that your local computer does not recognize the remote host.
 This will happen the first time you connect to a new host.
 Type "yes" and press ENTER to continue.

-key that we created earlier.
-When it finds the key, it will prompt you for the password of the remote user's account:/usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed
+/usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed

 /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys